DamianGillessen1989/personal-portfolio-dg/README.md

 These wireframes served as a first-draft blueprint for page layouts and responsiveness.
 Iterative adjustments were made during development to enhance user experience and resolve usability challenges.

+### Site Structure

+The site structure of my personal portfolio and resume is designed to provide a seamless and intuitive navigation experience for visitors.
+The structure is organized into distinct sections, each serving a specific purpose and presenting relevant information effectively.
+Below is an overview of the site structure:

+1. Introduction/Home Page:

+- The landing page offers a brief overview of my skills and reasons why a user should check my portfolio.
+- It serves as the entry point to the portfolio, providing visitors with an introduction to the content and navigation options.

+2. About Me:

+- This section provides detailed information about my professional background, skills, and qualifications as well as providing users with a place to download a PDF copy of my CV.
+- It includes a summary of work experience, education, skills, and personal interests to give visitors a comprehensive understanding of my profile.

+3. Projects Gallery:

+- The projects gallery showcases a selection of my most 'notable' projects, demonstrating expertise and proficiency in various areas.

+4. Contact:

+- The contact section offers visitors a convenient way to get in touch with me for inquiries, collaborations, or other purposes.
+- It includes a contact form, social media links, and other contact details to facilitate communication and engagement.

+5. Footer:

+- The footer section appears on every page of the portfolio, providing quick access to social media icons, and other relevant information.
+- It serves as a consistent anchor point for users to navigate the site and connect with me across different pages.

+Overall, the site structure is designed to be user-friendly, logically organised, and visually appealing, ensuring a positive and engaging experience for visitors exploring my portfolio and resume.

 ## Surface Plane

 ### Features Present: